-- In the second half of 2022, we expect to enroll the first patient in a pivotal multicenter Phase 2 clinical trial under Mustang's IND to evaluate MB-107, a lentiviral gene therapy for the treatment of infants under the age of two with XSCID. - MB-107 is currently in development at our partner company, Mustang.
+- In 2023, we expect to enroll the first patient in a pivotal multicenter Phase 2 clinical trial under Mustang's IND to evaluate MB-107, a lentiviral gene therapy for the treatment of infants under the age of two with X-linked severe combined immunodeficiency ("XSCID"). - MB-107 was sourced by Fortress and is currently in development at our partner company, Mustang.